banisterious/obsidian-custom-selected-word-count/README.md

 ## Usage

 1. Select text in any view mode
-2. Either:
+2. View the word count:
   - Use the command palette and search for "Count Selected Words"
   - Click the ribbon button (if enabled)
   - Click the status bar count (if enabled)
-3. View the word count in the popup modal
+  - View the real time count in the status bar (if enabled)

 ## Settings